imagico/openstreetmap-carto-german/README.md

 is not perfect yet.
 README_DEUTSCH.md has a to-do list and readers are encouraged to participate in fixing, and/or transferring to-do items to proper Github issues.

+NOTE THAT THIS REQUIREST A HSTORE DATABASE - use the --hstore flag when importing with osm2pgsql.
+You can get around the hstore requirement if you find the "tag->'something'" occurrences in the project.mml and manually add those columns to your osm2pgsql style file.

 # OpenStreetMap Carto